Roads and pavements

-Our team of Highways Inspectors carry out regular inspections of roads and footways for defects and hazards as well as respond to specific issues reported by members of the public.
+Our team of Highways Inspectors carry out regular inspections of roads and footways for defects and hazards, as well as responding to specific issues reported by members of the public.

-Register or log in to My Account and then select ‘Add a Report’, select the location of the problem and then select the correct category from the drop down menu to report problems with carriageways, footways and street furniture including:
+Register or log in to My Account and then choose ‘Add a Report’, select the location of the problem and the correct category from the drop down menu to report problems with carriageways, footways and street furniture including:

 - Potholes (where the surface of a road or footway has eroded and a hollow has formed)